Manitoba Development Centre Class Action

 More details are in a document called the Settlement Agreement, which is available under the Documents tab on this website or https://kmlaw.ca/cases/manitoba-development-centre-class-action/.

-• What kind of compensation am I eligible for?
+• What kind of money can I get?

 The amount of money you can get depends on the type of harm you establish in your claim form.